wegoerling/pat/README.md

 ### Unit Testing

-This directory contains unit tests for the xOPS project.
+This directory contains unit tests for the PAT project.
 Unit tests are automatically run by travis-ci after commits are made to this repo, and the build status is reported by a badge in the README.md in the project root.

-xOPS unit tests use the Chai Assertion Library for assertions in unit tests.
+PAT unit tests use the Chai Assertion Library for assertions in unit tests.
 More information here: https://www.chaijs.com/api/bdd/

 To manually execute unit tests (which you should do BEFORE committing changes):